Sporcle: Categories

 In addition to weekly general knowledge trivia, Sporcle Live hosts themed trivia nights for players interested in specific topics as well as in partnership with events like Motor City Comic Con.

-Sporcle Live also hosts private events and puts on an annual trivia convention known as TriviaCon.
-Due to the COVID-19 pandemic, TriviaCon was initially postponed, and on April 23, 2020, cancelled.
+Sporcle Live also hosts private events and puts on an annual trivia convention known as SporcleCon.
+Due to the COVID-19 pandemic, the convention was initially postponed, and on April 23, 2020, cancelled.

-In September 2021, it was announced that SporcleCon will be held from September 23, 2022 to September 25, 2022 in Washington, D.C.
+In September 2021, it was announced that SporcleCon would be held from September 23, 2022 to September 25, 2022 in Washington, D.C., at the Washington Hilton.
+The next year saw the convention return for a second consecutive year to Washington, running from September 8 to 10, 2023.
+Detroit was selected as the host site for the 2024 SporcleCon, with events taking place at One Campus Martius, The Fillmore Detroit, and The Madison from August 16?to 18.
+The 2025 SporcleCon is scheduled for Chicago from August 15 to 17 at McCormick Place.

 The Globe

 Sporcle launched a new league play program, The Globe, in April of 2022.
 Teams that have registered for this free service can earn Passport Stamps (much like Sporcle.com's badges), play in local and national tournaments, and access additional discounts and benefits.

 Haymaker Public House

 Sporcle opened a sports bar in Ann Arbor, Michigan, called Haymaker Public House.

 Mobile apps

 In 2010, Sporcle released an iPhone and Android application with 250 games, though it has since been expanded to include any compatible quiz.
 Sporcle also has an Alexa app.

-Sporcle Live has an iPhone and Android application to help live trivia players find nearby trivia nights, RSVP to events, and access visual rounds.
+Sporcle Live has a mobile application to help live trivia players find nearby trivia nights, RSVP to events, and access visual rounds.

-In April 2020, Sporcle introduced an iPhone and Android application called 'Sporcle Party' for group trivia play.
+In April 2020, Sporcle introduced a mobile application called 'Sporcle Party' for group trivia play.
 The app features various categories of trivia, with the categories of Odds and Ends, Movie Maniac, Fun for All, Sporty Sports, and Geography Buff available to all users.
 A variety of other categories can be purchased through the app.

-In December 2020, Sporcle launched the iPhone and Android application 'Word Ladder'.
+In December 2020, Sporcle launched the mobile application 'Word Ladder'.

+In March 2023, Sporcle launched a new mobile application of the same name, which is compatible with all quiz content from the website.